MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     - For other versions of Office, restart any Office applications and all instances of File Explorer.

+5. You can confirm that the installation was successful by checking the install log in the %temp% folder, which has the following naming format: `Microsoft_Azure_Information_Protection_\<number\>_MSIP.Setup.Main.msi.log`.
+For example: **Microsoft_Azure_Information_Protection_20161201093652_000_MSIP.Setup.Main.msi.log**

+    In this log file, search for the following string: **Product: Microsoft Azure Information Protection -- Installation completed successfully.**

 ### Additional instructions for Office 2010 only